Walking up to your sink or shower and finding a swarm of small, dark, furry flies hovering over your drain is NOT a pretty sight.

 If you have a flexible drain brush like this one, use it to further loosen and remove organic matter that’s stuck inside the drain.

 We suggest staying away from bleach or vinegar because they won’t break up decomposing matter as efficiently as gel drain cleaner.
-Vinegar combined with baking soda however works as a good alternative to gel drain cleaner.
+Vinegar combined with baking soda works as a suitable alternative to gel drain cleaner.

 Finally, after several hours, flush the drain with water.
 If you still see flies coming up through your drain, try repeating this process for several days.